laguagu/Smart-Business-Guide-V2.0/docs/RAHTI.md

 # Build your container
 docker build -t smart-business-guide:latest .

-# Run it with your environment variables
+# Run it with your environment variables from your .env file
+# This .env file should contain all the environment variables your app needs (API keys, etc.)
 docker run -p 8501:8501 --env-file .env smart-business-guide:latest
 ```

 Visit <http://localhost:8501> to check if your app works correctly.

+> **Note:** If you're confident that your application is configured correctly, you can skip the testing step and proceed directly to deployment.

 If you see an error like `exec ./entrypoint.sh: no such file or directory`, it's likely due to Windows line endings.
 Fix it with: